-Most people recover from food poisoning and similar illnesses (such as norovirus) without any lasting effects, but it is important that we investigate these occurrences to ensure that more people do not get sick.
+Most people recover from a food-borne illness (such as norovirus) without any lasting effects, but it is important that we investigate these occurrences to ensure that more people do not get sick.

 The most common symptoms of foodborne illness include:

 If you believe you became ill with vomiting or diarrhea within 72 hours (3 days) after eating in a restaurant or purchasing food in Snohomish County, please contact us for a brief phone interview at 425.339.5278.

 If you have a serious case of foodborne illness, please seek medical attention first.

 Unsanitary or Unsafe Conditions in Food Establishments